alex-s168/website/pages/compiler-pattern-matching.typ

   Modern processor architecture features like superscalar execution make this even more complicated.

   \
-  As a simple, *non realistic* example, let's imagine a CPU (core) that has one bit operations execution unit, and two ALU execution units / ports. \
+  As a simple, *unrealistic* example, let's imagine a CPU (core) that has one bit operations execution unit, and two ALU execution units / ports. \
   This means that the CPU can execute two instructions in the ALU unit and one instruction in the bit ops unit at the same time.
 ]